Mid Tipperary (UK Parliament constituency)

 Mid Tipperary was a UK Parliament constituency in Ireland, returning one Member of Parliament 1885–1922.
-Prior to the 1885 general election the area was part of the Tipperary.
+Prior to the 1885 general election the area was part of the Tipperary constituency.
 From 1922, on the establishment of the Irish Free State, it was not represented in the UK Parliament.

 Boundaries

 This constituency comprised the central part of County Tipperary.

 1885–1922: The baronies of Eliogarty, Ikerrin and Kilnamanagh Lower, that part of the barony of Kilnamanagh Upper not contained within the constituency of North Tipperary, and that part of the barony of Slievardagh contained in the parishes of Ballingarry, Buolick, Fennor, Kilcooly and Lickfinn.